Top In-Demand Skills That Will Boost Your Resume

 3. Web Development

 “If you own a business, you’ve got to have a website.”
-This is practically basic truth in today’s digital age.
+This is a practically basic truth in today’s digital age.
 As long as people need websites, there’s always going to be a need for a web developer.
-Knowing CSS HTML, JavaScript, and other similar web development program is a useful skill to have, and since businesses of all types can use a website, it’s almost guaranteed that you’ll always find work.
+Knowing CSS, HTML, JavaScript, and other similar web development programs is a useful skill to have, and since businesses of all types can use a website, it’s almost guaranteed that you’ll always find work.

 4. Complex Problem Solving

 Like conflict resolution, complex problem solving is another soft skill that will always remain relevant.
-Whether you are solving a problem for a client, for your team, or for the entire company, complex problem solving skills allow you to plan and implement solutions effectively an in a timely fashion with little to no difficulty.
-Showing hiring managers that you have great problem solving abilities can make you a considerably more eye-catching job candidate.
+Whether you are solving a problem for a client, for your team, or the entire company, complex problem-solving skills allow you to plan and implement solutions effectively and in a timely fashion with little to no difficulty.
+Showing hiring managers that you have great problem-solving abilities can make you a considerably more attractive job candidate.

 5. Project Management